czipperz/kfg/README.md

 Modules can be defined independently and can be installed simply by copying a few files into a directory.

-Typically a `kfg` configuration will be stored in a single directory which we'll refer to as the *root* directory.
-The root directory can be in `~/.emacs.d`, though it doesn't need to be.
-A common location for the `kfg` root be `~/.emacs.d/kfg`, and this directory would contain all of the rest of the module configuration information.
+Your `kfg` modules all need to be stored in a single directory, typically something like `~/.emacs.d/kfg/modules`.
+We'll refer to this directory as the *root* directory.
+This root is commonly under `~/.emacs.d`, though this is not a requirement.

-The root directory must contain two subdirectories, `elisp` and `modules`.
-The `elisp` directory is a sort of dumping ground for miscellaneous emacs lisp files, and this directory is added to your emacs load path by `kfg`.
-You don't need to put anything in `elisp`, but it can be convenient, for example, for storing emacs lisp code which hasn't (yet) been bundled into a package.
+You use *root* by adding directories to it for each module that you want to define, and each of these module directories has a specific structure that tells `kfg` about its dependencies and configuration code.
+First, a module directory must contain `meta.el` which defines the module's *metadata*.
+This metadata can be an arbitrary emacs lisp structure, and for the most part `kfg` doesn't care about its contents.
+Rather, you use the metadata to filter and select packages for activation.

-The `modules` directory is the more interesting of the two subdirectories.
-You use `modules` be adding directories to it for each module that you want to define, and each of these module directories has a specific structure that tells `kfg` about its dependencies and configuration code.
-First, a module directory must contain `init.el` which tells `kfg` about the module's dependencies and whether the module is actually enabled (sometimes it's convenient to disable a module without actually deleting it from the filesystem.)
-Second, it must contains a `config.el` file which contains the emacs lisp code to run to configure that module.
-Note that the configuration code is only executed when a module is enabled.
+Second, a module directory must contain a `config.el` which contains the emacs lisp code to run to configure that module.
+Note that the configuration code is only executed when a module is enabled when you explicitly ask for a module to be activated.

-Finally, once a configuration has been defined, you use the function `(kfg-initialize <root directory>)` to read and process the configuration.
-This is often the only `kfg` function with which you need to interact.
+Once you've defined some modules, you want to activate some or all of them.
+There are a number of functions for doing this, including `kfg-activate-modules`, `kfg-activate-module`, and - most commonly - `kfg-find-and-activate-modules`.
+This last function is normally the only `kfg` function you need to use.

 Quickstart
 ==========